 - Inventory collected by third-party tools can be imported through adapters that normalize the data for use in FlexNet Manager Suite.
-There are several adapters supplied as standard (for example, see the FlexNet Manager Suite Adapters Reference PDF file, available through the title page of online help), and it is also possible to build custom adapters to import data from other third-party tools (see the Inventory Adapter Studio chapter of the FlexNet Manager Suite System Reference). - Some systems provide APIs that FlexNet Manager Suite can interrogate for inventory information. - FlexNet Manager Suite also has a "native" ability to collect inventory information, collectively called "FlexNet inventory" to distinguish it from inventory gathered through the other sources.
+There are several adapters supplied as standard (for example, see the FlexNet Manager Suite 2018 R2 Inventory Adapters and Connectors Reference PDF file, available through the title page of online help), and it is also possible to build custom adapters to import data from other third-party tools (see the Inventory Adapter Studio chapter in the same PDF file). - · Some systems provide APIs that FlexNet Manager Suite can interrogate for inventory information. - FlexNet Manager Suite also has a "native" ability to collect inventory information, collectively called "FlexNet inventory" to distinguish it from inventory gathered through the other sources.

-This document is solely concerned with the third of these methods, the collection of FlexNet inventory.
+After an introductory matrix comparing the results you may expect from various sources, the remainder of this document is solely concerned with the third of these methods, the collection of FlexNet inventory.